leadership

 Help your club and club members grow by serving as a club officer.
 Gain leadership experience and confidence without the risk of making career-limiting moves.

 Club officers ensure that each club member feels his or her Toastmasters experience is worthwhile.
 By applying leadership techniques, a club officer creates an atmosphere that supports members in their personal and professional growth.
 In Pathways, serving as a club officer for 12 months will fulfill a requirement towards DTM.
-[Note: If your club has six-month terms for officers, you can fulfill this requirement by serving as a club officer for two terms, though it is not necessary they be consecutive terms.]
+[Note: If your club has six-month terms for officers, you can fulfill this requirement by serving as a club officer for two terms, though they don’t need to be consecutive terms.]

 The Club Leadership Handbook is one of the most effective tools club officers can have at their disposal.
 One vital piece of information included is a description of each of the club officer roles.